‘Colossal’ Lets Anne Hathaway Proudly Send Her ‘Freak Flag Flying’

 What is Colossal About?
 Don’t Ask Anne Hathaway

 As Entertainment Weekly shares, Anne’s filmography is filled with titles that are relatively easy to sum up in a sentence or two, but Colossal is a different story.
-Both Hathaway and her Colossal co-star, Jason Sudeikis, both agree that there is no easy way to describe the plot, no fast sell to quickly spellbind potential film goers or compel critics to view the new flick as something worthwhile in a quirky and fanciful way.
+Both Hathaway and her Colossal co-star Jason Sudeikis both agree that there is no easy way to describe the plot, and also no fast sell to quickly spellbind potential film goers or compel critics to view the new flick as something worthwhile in a quirky and fanciful way.

-Ms. Hathaway suggests that, at its briefest, it takes one nearly five minutes to explain the plot of Colossal and she may be right, considering how much is going on in this nearly two hour blend of monsters and laughs.
+Ms. Hathaway suggests that, at its briefest, it takes one nearly five minutes to explain the plot of Colossal and she may be right, considering how much is going on in this nearly two-hour blend of monsters and laughs.

 Colossal tells the story of Gloria (Hathaway), who ends up back home, after her boyfriend gives her the boot and she drops into a never-ending cycle of self pity and booze.
 Sudeikis plays the old hometown friend who comes to the rescue, offering Gloria a job at his bar.